 Predatory attacks are rare but may occur under unusual circumstances.
 Such attacks are distinguished from encounters with defensive bears by not being associated with one of the three defensive situations (when surprised, when with young, and when on a carcass or other food source).
 In such situations, unusual conditions have caused the bear to perceive and attack you as prey.

 If you are attacked by a predatory bear, do not play dead.
 Fight back aggressively.
 Use anything available to defend yourself.
 People have fought off bears by yelling, punching, kicking or otherwise defending themselves.

 Pepper spray may temporarily incapacitate or cause discomfort in bears.
 It is a non-toxic and non-lethal means of deterring them.
 There have been cases where bear spray repelled aggressive or attacking bears and accounts where it has not worked as expected.
 Factors influencing effectiveness include distance from the bear, wind, rain, air temperature and product shelf-life.

-If you decide to carry pepper spray, make sure you understand its intended use and how to deploy it effectively.
+If you decide to carry pepper spray, make sure you have it readily available (attached to your hip or front of pack, not stored in your pack), and understand its intended use and how to deploy it safely and effectively.
 Under no circumstances should pepper spray create a false sense of security or serve as a substitute for taking appropriate safety precautions in bear country.